P2333/Papers-of-Robust-ML/README.md

 * [On the effectiveness of adversarial training against common corruptions](https://arxiv.org/pdf/2103.02325.pdf) <br/> This paper studies how to use adversarial training (both Lp and a relaxation of perceptual adversarial training) to improve the performance on common image corruptions (CIFAR-10-C / ImageNet-100-C).

-* [Unadversarial Examples: Designing Objects for Robust Vision](https://arxiv.org/pdf/2012.12235.pdf) <br/> This paper turns the weakness of adversarial examples into strength, and proposes to use unadversarial examples to enhance model performance and robustness.
+* [Unadversarial Examples: Designing Objects for Robust Vision](https://arxiv.org/pdf/2012.12235.pdf) (NeurIPS 2021) <br/> This paper turns the weakness of adversarial examples into strength, and proposes to use unadversarial examples to enhance model performance and robustness.

 * [Self-supervised Learning with Adversarial Training](https://github.com/P2333/Papers-of-Robust-ML) ([1](https://proceedings.neurips.cc/paper/2020/hash/1f1baa5b8edac74eb4eaa329f14a0361-Abstract.html), [2](https://proceedings.neurips.cc/paper/2020/hash/c68c9c8258ea7d85472dd6fd0015f047-Abstract.html), [3](https://proceedings.neurips.cc/paper/2020/hash/ba7e36c43aff315c00ec2b8625e3b719-Abstract.html)) (NeurIPS 2020) <br/> These three papers work on embedding adversarial training mechanism into contrastive-based self-supervised learning.
 They show that AT mechanism can promote the learned representations.